 BART has mounted an extensive public outreach campaign leading up to the start of this vital track work.
-This includes direct mailers to neighbors of the Richmond Station, briefings for local elected officials, and outreach to the press.
-Noise levels are expected to be similar to sound levels from past maintenance work in the area.
-The results of this project will be a safer and more reliable system for riders and a quieter system for neighbors.
+This includes direct mailers to neighbors of the work site, briefings for local elected officials, posts on social media, and outreach to the press.
+Noise levels are expected to be like sound levels from past maintenance work in the area.
+The results of this project will be safer and more reliable service for riders and a quieter system for neighbors.